Who was the first female author to win the Booker Prize twice passed away recently?

 What is her legacy?

 Atwood’s legacy will endure through her extensive body of work and the countless lives she touched.
 Her novels continue to inspire and provoke thought, challenging societal norms and shedding light on important issues.
-As the first female author to win the Booker Prize twice, Atwood shattered glass ceilings and paved the way for future generations of women writers.
+Margaret Atwood’s contributions to literature will forever be cherished and celebrated.

+The passing of Margaret Atwood is a profound loss for the literary community.
+However, her words will continue to live on, inspiring generations of readers and writers to come.